byron4455/Horiseon-Webpage/README.md

 Fixes included:
 Nav Links: Ensured navigation items linked to their respective portion of the webpage.
 Alt Attributes: Inserted alt attributes to allow those who use screen readers to utilize the entire page.
-Comments: Added comments to the code to help explain changes and reasons for some code in the forst place.
+Comments: Added comments to the code to help explain changes and reasons for some code in the first place.